Skip to content

 value[1, 1]: string

-"choice_transform": True (default) or False (disable)
+"choice_transform": True (force on) or False (disable) or "auto" (explicit default)

 Example